The 10 Best Pokemon TCG Decks (December 2024)

 3 Lightning Energy SVE 12

-Apart from Briar, this deck runs virtually the same as always.
+Otherwise, this deck runs virtually the same as always.
 It’s a powerful turn one attacker and probably your most reliable option for getting a big knock out right out the gate in the current meta.
+Meanwhile, Raging Bolt ex has no trouble scaling its damage output to match anything you are likely to see out there in the open field.

 In a meta filled with attackers that like to take out small HP Pokemon for added advantage via Cursed Blasts or Phantom Dives, Raging Bolt ex stands out as both a strong defensive and offensive strategy.